-These are the basic politeness rules in Russia and using “ты” wrongly can push people away from you and give a bad impression about you.
+These are the basic and the most important rules of politeness in Russia: using ты wrongly can push people away from you and give a bad impression about you.

 That’s it for today.
+We hope you enjoy learning Russian with us.
 Listen to the audio track and practice the pronunciation of Russian personal pronouns.

 More lessons on the Russian personal pronouns